Science Education (SCIED-UE)

 SCIED-UE 218 Science in Our Lives: Facts and Lies in the Name of Science (4 Credits)

 Students explore how science became a global form of knowledge making about the natural world, how European notions of science contributed to its growth as a form of systematic knowledge, how some people were excluded from this process, and how bias and discrimination were made real.
 By observing, measuring, analyzing and explaining data, students learn to produce and evaluate the quality of scientific knowledge and to recognize how science understanding helps to interrogate the construction of difference between facts and lies.
-Fulfills Life Science Core requirement.
+Fulfills Life Science Core requirement for Steinhardt students.

 Grading: Ugrd Steinhardt Graded